PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 11:28:47
+Last updated: 2024-04-05 11:29:21
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: That everything’s repeating That this has all happened before Like a massive déjĂ  Vu -